johnshearing/ElectricalSafety/README.md

     Equipment Ground?

     -   An Earth Ground is a wire going from the neutral terminal of a transformer to a rod which is driven into the ground.
+    -   An Earth Ground protects motor and transformer windings from Electromagnetic Pulses
-An Equipment ground is a wire going from the metal chassis of a machine to the neutral terminal of a transformer.
+    -   An Equipment ground is a wire going from the metal chassis of a machine to the neutral terminal of a transformer.
-    -   An Earth Ground protects motor and transformer windings from Electromotive Pulses whereas an Equipment Ground protects people from death by electric shock.
+    -   An Equipment Ground protects people from electric shock by causing the circuit breaker to trip when a hot wire touches the chassis of a machine.

 -   What is a “Common Ground” or “Common Wire” and why is it used?